 But the annual companion ticket you get with the Delta Reserve card more than makes up for a few lounge fees if you happen to have to pay for access on a few trips.
 It can be a very valuable perk, particularly if you’re flying in first on an expensive route.

-The AAdvantage card’s only real advantage over the Delta card is its notably bigger sign-up bonus.
+The AAdvantage card’s only real advantage over the Delta card is its notably bigger intro bonus.
 Those 50,000 miles can be worth quite a bit if you shop carefully, but you’ll only get that bonus once.